MacDuPain/MacDuPain/README.md

 ## Full-Stack Developer | React | TypeScript | Ruby on Rails

+Hi, my name is Sacha, and I’m 28 years old.
+I’m passionate about video games and new technologies.
+I currently live in Montpellier, in southern France.
-Passionate about building scalable and efficient web applications, I specialize in front-end development but also work on back-end solutions.
-My focus is on delivering high-quality, user-centric digital experiences.
+I specialize in front-end development but also work on back-end solutions.
+My focus is on delivering tailored solutions to meet your needs and improving the user experience as much as possible.

  **Location**: Montpellier, France
  **Email**: godel.sacha@gmail.com